Amcache registry structure: every key explained

 DriverName Driver file backing the device.

 One sub-key per shortcut Windows tracks.
-Each entry includes the shortcut's target path and a ProgramId linking to the parent application.
-Less used in incident response, but useful for "what did the user have pinned on $DATE" questions.
+Each entry has the shortcut's target path and a ProgramId linking to the parent application.
+Pair with the LNK parser and jump list parser for the full picture of what the user had pinned and launched.

 Root\InventoryApplicationDriver and InventoryApplicationFramework#

-These are smaller catalogues tied to the modern InventoryApplication view.
-Driver lists user-mode drivers associated with installed applications; Framework lists framework dependencies.
-Both come up infrequently in DFIR; they are more useful for application-inventory audits than incident response.
+Smaller catalogues tied to the modern InventoryApplication view.
+Driver lists user-mode drivers associated with installed applications.
+Framework lists framework dependencies.
+Both come up infrequently in DFIR.
+More useful for application-inventory audits than incident response.

 Root\InventoryMiscellaneousUUPInfo#